timdeschryver/timdeschryver.dev/content/blog/good-testing-practices-with-angular-testing-library/index.md

 > The `getByLabelText` and `queryByLabelText` are also looking at `aria-labels` to find an element

+In the above form example, we notice that there are two different API's to fill in the input field.
-To fill in form fields you notice we have two ways of doing it, the first one is via the `input` event, the second one with the `type` event.
+The first one is via the `input` method and the second one with the `type` method from [userEvent](https://testing-library.com/docs/ecosystem-user-event/).

-With `input` we just fire the [JavaScript `input` event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/input_event) to set the form value, via the second parameter we assign the event's value to the value in our test case.
+The difference between both API's is that `input` just fires the [JavaScript `input` event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/input_event) to set the form value.

-`type` is a new introduced (user-)event (introduced in v7.2).
-Besides writing text in the form field, `type` will also simulate the same events an end-user makes while interacting with our form to fill in the form field.
-This means that it also fires other events like `keydown` and `keyup`.
+Whereas `type` (from `userEvent`) also replicates the same events an end-user would trigger while interacting with our form to fill in the form field.
+This means that the input field also receive other events like `keydown` and `keyup`.
+Besides that, that API from the `userEvent` methods is also easier to work with.
+Because of these two reasons, this is the preferred way to interact with the component in your tests.

-Because we're using the Angular Material select element, we can't set the value with the `input` event.
-That's why we must click on the select element before we can select a select option by clicking on it the option.
-Here again, we can use the new `selectOptions` (user-)event (introduced in v7.4) to select options from a select element.
-The `selectOptions` (user-)event will not only work for Angular Material, but it also works for native select elements.
-`selectOptions` is a user event, thus it will also fire other events to simulate an end-user's interaction with the select element.

-As you can notice we have 2 different types of events, the JavaScript events, and the user events.
-The difference between the two, is that a JavaScript event will only fire the event and nothing more.
-Whereas a user event will fire multiple events to replicate a real behavior while interacting with the component.
-For now, only `type` and `selectOptions` are implemented as user events.

 ### Invalid controls